MrPixle2022/Documentaion/TypeScript/Prisma/CRUD.md

 ## Getting records:

-when getting data based on a unique filed use the `findUnique`, it will look based on the `where` condition:
+when getting data we can either pick one, pick the first or pick many using `findUnique`, `findFirst` and `findMany` respectively, using the `where` to define the query

+for example we can make use of the `findUnique` to find a single record by a **unique** field:

 ```typescript
 const amr = await prisma.user.findUnique({